José Rizal (film): Plot

-José Rizal is imprisoned in Fort Santiago due to his dissident activities.
-Meanwhile, in a small Balintawak field, Andrés Bonifacio and his fellow secret organization, the Katipunan, commence the uprising against the tyranny created by the Spaniards by tearing their cédulas as a sign of freedom from Spanish slavery.
+In 1896, José Rizal was imprisoned in Fort Santiago due to his dissident activities.
+Meanwhile, in a small field in Balintawak, Andrés Bonifacio and his fellow secret organization, the Katipunan, commence the uprising against the tyranny created by the Spaniards by tearing their cédulas as a sign of freedom from Spanish slavery.

-Soon, a first lieutenant of the Artillery, Luis Taviel de Andrade, visits Rizal.
-Taviel de Andrade does not waste time to study carefully Rizal's case.
-In just a short period, Rizal and Taviel captured each other's sympathy and eventually became friends as they had usual meetings in Rizal's cell in Fort Santiago.
-Taviel was even able to celebrate Christmas with Rizal in the cell where they drink and sing together.
-In addition, Governor General Ramón Blanco also sympathizes with Rizal's cause but is later secretly ousted by corrupt Spanish officials and Manila's archbishop, who replace him with Camilo de Polavieja.
+A first lieutenant of the Artillery, Luis Taviel de Andrade, visits Rizal.
+Taviel de Andrade does not waste time studying Rizal's case carefully.
+In just a short period, Rizal and Taviel capture each other's sympathy and eventually become friends during their usual meetings in Rizal's cell.
+Taviel celebrates Christmas with Rizal in the cell where they drink and sing together.
+Governor General Ramón Blanco also sympathizes with Rizal's cause but is later secretly ousted by corrupt Spanish officials and Manila's archbishop, Bernardino Nozaleda, who replace him with Camilo de Polavieja.

-Flashbacks of Rizal's life are shown, from his childhood to his education, until his professional life as a doctor.
-He soon begins writing his two novels Noli Me Tángere and El Filibusterismo, which are then published.
+Flashbacks of Rizal's life are shown, from his childhood to his education, and then to his professional life as a doctor.
+He soon begins writing his two novels Noli Me Tángere and El filibusterismo, which are then published.
 In addition, key scenes from the two novels are also shown.
+Returning to the Philippines after a dispute with other Filipino reformists in Madrid, he establishes La Liga Filipina in 1892 and meets Bonifacio, who distinguishes himself as an enthusiastic admirer.
+Shortly afterwards, he is exiled to Dapitan and spends the next four years working as a doctor, during which he also falls in love with Josephine Bracken, who later gives birth to their stillborn child.

-After Christmas, Rizal was sent to the Real Audiencia, the colonial court of appeal, to hear the trial against him.
-Soon after, the magistrates decided to condemn him to the firing squad on the 30th of the morning in Luneta.
+After Christmas of 1896, Rizal was sent to the Real Audiencia, the colonial court of appeal, to hear the trial against him.
+Despite a passionate defense by Taviel de Andrade, the magistrates decide to condemn him to the firing squad on the morning of December 30 in Luneta.
+Taviel de Andrade expresses his outrage and shame in front of Rizal, who passively accepts the decision.
+He is later visited by his family.

-On the night before the execution, Rizal hallucinates, seeing his alter ego—protagonist, "Simoun" (the former Crisostomo Ibarra), from his second book, El Filibusterismo, tempting him to change the climax of the novel.
+On the night before the execution, Rizal has a vision in which he encounters his alter ego—Noli Me Tángere's protagonist Crisostomo Ibarra in his "Simoun" identity, tempting him to change the climax of the novel after Simoun criticizes him as weak.
+Instead, Rizal writes his last poem "Mi último adiós".

-On the morning of his execution, his kin receives a small alcohol stove (not a gas lamp as commonly portrayed) from his cell containing the last poem "Mi último adiós".
-Stopping at the place of execution facing the rising sun, Rizal requests the authorities for him to face the firing squad, but the request is denied.
-Calm and without haste, he requests to have his head spared instead and the captain agrees.
-At the moment the firing squad aims at his back, he utters his final words: Consummatum est ("It is done").
+On the morning of his execution, his kin receives a small alcohol stove from his cell containing "Mi último adiós".
+Stopping at the place of execution facing the rising sun, Rizal requests that the authorities for him to face the firing squad, but the request is denied.
+Calm and without haste, he requests to have his head spared instead, and the captain agrees.
+At the moment the firing squad aims at his back, he utters his final words: Consummatum est ("It is finished").
+After Rizal collapses from the gunfire, the commanding officer gives him a mercy shot, killing him.
+The Spaniards in the crowd celebrate, while the Filipinos mourn.